-WHY YOU NEED PINTEREST BOARD COVERS
+DO I NEED PINTEREST BOARD COVERS?

 Okay so technically your boards don’t need cover images.

 - Can help your profile look more professional and uniform.

-Are you more likely to follow someone who has a strong brand identity and a neat professional looking account?
+Are you more likely to follow someone who has a strong brand identity and an aesthetic Pinterest account?

 Then it’s really hard to think of a reason not to.

 Hopefully if you’ve followed my tutorial on how to create a logo for free, you’ve already got an account with Canva and are slightly familiar with it.

 Once you have an account:

 Log in to Canva, and on the homepage, click: